P2U-SLAM: A Monocular Wide-FoV SLAM System Based on Point Uncertainty and Pose Uncertainty: Experiments

 Apart from SVO2.0 whose data are cited from~\cite{wang2022lf}, all other SLAM/VIO frameworks are tested $10$ times on the PALVIO dataset and the outcome of experiments is expressed as colored squares in Fig.~\ref{fig:palvio_dataset_robustness} to evaluate the robustness of these frameworks.
-The fewer turns of failure are, the more robust the corresponding system is.
-P2U-SLAM and LF-VIO are naturally able to process map points from the negative half-plane to fully utilize the whole FoV of the PAL image, due to the adaptation to the Taylor camera model.
-The larger FoV makes P2U-SLAM and LF-VIO stably track in rapid rotation and motion.
-Therefore, P2U-SLAM and LF-VIO both succeed in every trial of experiments.
-Meanwhile, with the help of point and pose uncertainty, the P2U-SLAM can suppress the influence on optimization from outliers.
-P2U-SLAM achieves the lowest variance in ten times testing.
-In summary, P2U-SLAM is verified to be robust to wide-FoV PAL input and notably stands out among the compared methods on this dataset.
+The fewer turns of failure there are, the more robust the corresponding system is.
+P2U-SLAM, LF-VIO, and LF-VISLAM are naturally able to process map points from the negative half-plane to fully utilize the whole FoV of the PAL image, due to the adaptation to the Taylor camera model.
+The larger FoV has made a great contribution to stably tracking in rapid rotation and motion.
+Therefore, P2U-SLAM, LF-VIO, and LF-VISLAM succeed in every trial of experiments.
+However, the robustness performance of these three methods is not the same.
+With the help of point and pose uncertainty, the P2U-SLAM can suppress the influence on optimization from outliers or weak constraints, and P2U-SLAM finally achieves the lowest variance in ten times of testing.

+In summary, P2U-SLAM has been verified to be robust to wide-FoV PAL input and notably stands out among the compared methods in this dataset with all methods under Sim3 alignment.